-Your lawyer will review the contract, advise you of any risks and help to protect your interests by identifying any terms that might need to be negotiated on your behalf or that you wish to have altered, for example, longer settlement periods, reduced deposits and/or additional terms and conditions.
+Your lawyer will review the contract, advise you of any risks and help to protect your interests by identifying any terms that might need to be negotiated on your behalf such as longer settlement periods, reduced deposits and/or additional terms and conditions.

-Your lawyer will also make sure you are buying exactly what you intended to and that it’s in the condition you expect by arranging any pre-auction inspections that should be carried out, such as building and pest inspections.
+Your lawyer will also make sure you are buying exactly what you intend to and that the property is in the condition you expect.
+This will likely involve arranging pre-auction inspections, such as building and pest inspections.